RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

  ---
  ### How To: Edit an employee's working hours
  - Assuming both the front-end and back-end is running, then a booking can be created.
- - navigate to localhost:3000/home/employee/hours (Link on employee dashboard)
+ - Navigate to localhost:3000/home/employee/hours (Link on employee dashboard)
  - Current timetable shown in plain text at the top of the page.
  - Existing time slots are displayed in forms, edit the form values and click the corresponding submit, the page will be reloaded and the new times will be refelcted.